-For the above valves, use a basic 2150 Valve and the parts pictured...
+For the above valves, use a basic 2150 Valve and the parts pictured

-INSTALLATION AND MAINTENANCE:
+INSTALLATION AND MAINTENANCE

-- 1. Inlet pipe plug installed for straight pattern installation; for angle installation, re-install plug. - 2.
-Flow direction must be as indicated on nameplate. - Valve must have minimum inlet pressure of 2 PSI (5 feet).
-If lower inlet pressure is required, consult factory. - 4.
-Valve can be installed in any position. - Valve can be repaired without removing valve body from system.
-To adjust downstream pressure, adjust screw on - regulator, part #33.
+- Inlet pipe plug installed for straight pattern installation, for angle installation, re-install plug. - 2.
+Flow direction must be as indicated on nameplate. - 3.
+Valve must have minimum inlet pressure of 2 - 4.
+PSI (5 feet).
+If lower inlet pressure is required, consult factory. - To adjust downstream pressure, adjust screw on 5. regulator, part #33.
 To increase pressure, turn adjustment screw clockwise.
-To decrease pressure, turn adjustment screw counterclockwise. - To adjust surge sensing regulator, part #62, adjust screw.
-Set pressure 10 psi higher than regulating pressure in step #6. - 8.
-Valve can be closed manually with bleed screw, part #47. - 9.
-No normal maintenance is required.
+To decrease pressure, turn adjustment screw counter- clockwise. - 6.
+Valve can be installed in any position. - 7.
+Valve can be repaired without removing from - 8.
+To adjust surge sensing regulator, part #62, adjust screw.
+Set pressure 10 psi higher than regulating pressure in step #6. - 9 Valve can be closed manually with bleed screw, part - No normal maintenance is required